 My mum died when I was 18.
 I wrote a post about it recently – which was the first time I’ve mentioned it on this blog, despite the fact that it’s a hugely defining part of my life.
 It’s been ten years since she left my life, and I miss her every day.

 I’m from Weymouth – which is in England.
 It’s on the South coast and it’s pretty small, so you’re forgiven for never having heard of it.
-I moan about Weymouth all the time, but I love it really – and I’m currently living here again between trips.
+I moan about Weymouth all the time, but I love it really.

 I am a massive geek.
 And I love it.

 I have a lisp.
 It used to really bother me, but what can I do about it?
-So I’m trying to learn to love it – although speaking on Snapchat keeps reminding me how awful it is.
-Add me there to see/hear for yourself – emluxton!
+So I’m trying to learn to love it – although speaking on video keeps reminding me how awful it is.

-My favourite movies of all time, in order, are Back to the Future, Star Wars (specifically A New Hope, and I do not care if you think that’s wrong), Raiders of the Lost Ark, Road to El Dorado, and Kick Ass.
+My favourite movies of all time, in order, are Back to the Future, Star Wars (specifically A New Hope, and I do not care if you think that’s wrong), Raiders of the Lost Ark, Road to El Dorado, and Jurassic Park.

 I know way too much about Harry Potter.
 I know more about Harry Potter and the wizarding world than I do about any real world historical period, country, or situation.
 I most probably know more about Harry Potter than you do.
 I know the lengths of people’s wands and Harry’s date of birth and the password to the prefects’ bathroom on the fifth floor.
-Seriously, I know far too much.
-It’s ridiculous.
+Seriously, it’s ridiculous.

 Dessert is my favourite food.
-I eat way too many sweets, adore chocolate, and have a very intense relationship with cake that I don’t care to talk about.
+I eat way too many sweets and chocolate, and have a very intense relationship with cake that I don’t care to talk about.